Skip to Content

 • The cap is the subscriber’s security dial: a price increase past it reverts charges rather than silently pulling more.

-A merchant who wants headroom for future price increases should pass a generous recommended_cap (a multiple of price) at intent creation — the customer sets the actual cap_amount when they subscribe, seeded by that suggestion.
+A merchant who wants headroom for future increases should pass a generous recommended_cap (a multiple of charge_amount) at intent creation — the customer sets the actual cap_amount when they subscribe, seeded by that suggestion.

 Failed Charges